trieded/test-cluster/README.md

 ### 💾 Storage

-Rancher's `local-path-provisioner` is a great start for storage but soon you might find you need more features like replicated block storage, or to connect to a NFS/SMB/iSCSI server.
-Check out the projects below to read up more on some storage solutions that might work for you.
+Rancher's `local-path-provisioner` is a great start for storage but for a reliable solution for Talos, use Rook Ceph.

 - [rook-ceph](https://github.com/rook/rook)
 - [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)